VarelaJacob/Human-Benchmark/README.md

  src/                    | Contains all the class files. docs/                   | Document directory that contains the design documents. resources/              | Contains images for the README
+ HighScores.db           | Database containing the high scores for each game.
  HumanBenchmark.jar      | .jar file containing the program.

 ### Project Requirements
 #### Minigames:
-- [x] Reaction Time: tests your reaction time by seeing how quickly you can click a button after the screen changes color.
+- [x] **Reaction Time**: tests your reaction time by seeing how quickly you can click a button after the screen changes color.
-- [ ] Aim Trainer: times how long it takes you to click 30 targests that randomly appear on the screen.
+- [x] **Aim Trainer**: times how long it takes you to click 30 targests that randomly appear on the screen.
-- [ ] Chimp Test: click the boxes in numerically increasing order.
+- [x] **Chimp Test**: click the boxes in numerically increasing order.
 After you click the first box the numbers dissapear.
-- [ ] Visual Memory: a grid of squares is shown where some of the squares are white and some are not.
+- [x] **Visual Memory**: a grid of squares is shown where some of the squares are white and some are not.
 Then the white squares become the same color as the other squares.
 The user must click only the squares which were white.
-- [ ]  Typing: times how long it takes the user to type out a given paragraph with no mistakes allowed.
-- [x] Number Memory: users must recall an ever increasing number of digits.
+- [x] **Number Memory**: users must recall an ever increasing number of digits.
-- [x] Verbal Memory: users must mark a word as "seen" or "new", 3 strikes and your out.
+- [x] **Verbal Memory**: users must mark a word as "seen" or "new", 3 strikes and your out.
-- [ ] Custom Minigame: TBD...

 ### Design Choices

+* **SQLite DataBase**
+  * I used SQLite as my database of choice because for this project I only needed to establish the database on my local machine.
 * To create the games I started off by creating my main screen with a GridPane within a ScrollPane.
 This allowed me to easily recreate the look and feel of the website in JavaFX.
   * I was able to easily add a home button in the Gridpane.Top section.
   * I used the Gridpane.Bottom section to display the other game options, which was achieved using a combination of Hboxes and Vboxes.